 3. Offshore Wind is Right on Time: Offshore winds are typically stronger during the day, allowing for a more stable and efficient production of energy when consumer demand is at its peak.
 Most land-based wind resources are stronger at night, when electricity demands are lower.

-2. Offshore Wind Resources are Near Most Americans: Nearly 80 percent of the nation’s electricity demand occurs in the coastal and Great Lakes states -- where most Americans live.
-Offshore wind resources are conveniently located near these coastal populations.
+2. Offshore Wind Resources are Near Most Americans: Nearly 80 percent of the nation’s electricity demand occurs in the coastal and Great Lakes states—where most Americans live.
+Offshore wind resources are conveniently located near these coastal populations, for example, in the Northeastern United States where some of the nation’s first offshore wind projects are planned.
 Wind turbines off coastlines use shorter transmission lines to connect to the power grid than many common sources of electricity.

 1. Offshore Wind is Here in America: In December 2016, Deepwater Wind completed the commissioning of the Block Island Wind Farm, marking a milestone as the nation’s first commercial offshore wind project.
 The 30-megawatt (MW) project comprises five 6-MW GE wind turbines installed in state waters off the coast of Block Island.
 The project included laying a power cable connecting the grid on Block Island, which only uses a small fraction of the power generated, to the mainland grid.
-As of 2017, there are over 20 additional offshore wind projects in various stages of development throughout the United States.
+There are over 20 offshore wind projects in various stages of development across the United States.